What Are the Advantages of Automation Testing?

 This reduces the time spent fixing broken tests and lowers the ongoing maintenance burden.
 Instead of chasing false positives or brittle scripts, teams can focus on adding new coverage and refining tests as the product grows.

-Low-maintenance automation not only preserves productivity, it prevents test debt from piling up and slowing teams down over time.
+Low-maintenance automation preserves productivity and prevents test debt from building up and slowing teams down over time.

 Every release carries risk, but automation dramatically lowers it.
 By ensuring that tests are run consistently, early, and often, automation reduces the chance of introducing defects that impact customers, compliance, or business continuity.